 You could try to do without an extractor in a small kitchen, but it's not a good idea.
 With nothing to clean the air of grease and grime, both will build up on shelves and above units.
 And cooking smells will quickly permeate soft furnishings like blinds.

 Besides, it's easy enough to squeeze one in.
-From budget options from Ikea to top-of-the-range hoods by Miele, you'll find neat recirculating cooker hoods no wider than your wall units, slim enough to fit cabinets above or even to use as a shelf.
+One budget option is the Lagan wall-mounted extractor hood, £40, IKEA, but whatever your budget you'll find neat kitchen space savers, like recirculating cooker hoods no wider than your wall units, slim enough to fit cabinets above or even to use as a shelf.

 You'll need to spend money to get something powerful, but in a small space, most models will be more than up to the job.

+How's this for a smart kitchen space saver?!
 Radiators keep you cosy, but they also have a habit of hogging wall space.
-Free up that space by replacing then with electric heaters that sit in the dead area under your base unit.
+Free up that space by replacing then with electric plinth heaters, £189, Wickes, that sit in the dead area under your base unit.

 Just one of these electric fan-assisted heaters should be able to warm up a small kitchen in 10 minutes.
 They're easy to install into a standard electrical system and run quietly, too.

-How often have you gone to use the toaster or microwave only to find the plug has been pulled in favour of a charging phone or tablet?
+How often have you gone to use the toaster or microwave only to find the plug has been pulled in favour of a charging phone or rechargeable small kitchen lighting ideas?
 Or perhaps you're just sick of chargers and wires strewn over the worktop.
 Install a charging pad, and you'll free up plug space, and maybe even cut down the number of sockets you need.

-Pads, like this one from Wickes, are an affordable option.
+Pads, like the Integrated Qi Compatible Wireless Charger, £72, Wickes, are an affordable example of kitchen space saver ideas.
 Or, if you'd prefer something seamless, Corian can integrate wireless charging into its composite worktops.

-The key to successful planning in a small kitchen is to utilise every last surface and space.
+The key to successful planning in a small kitchen is to utilise every last surface and space for your kitchen space savers.
 One way to do this is to attach storage for bottles and jars to the inside of your cupboard doors – or even to the back of the kitchen door itself.